PreibischLab/STIM/README.md

      [-sf 4.0] \
      [-g Calm2] \
 ```
-By default, all datasets of the specified N5-container `-i` will be optimized, a subset of datasets can be selected using `-d`.
-`-l` allows to set the lambda of the 2D interpolated transformation model(s) that will be used for each slice.
+By default, all datasets of the specified N5-container `-c` will be optimized, a subset of datasets can be selected using `-d`. `-l` allows to set the lambda of the 2D interpolated transformation model(s) that will be used for each slice.
 Lambda defines the degree of rigidity, fully affine is 0.0, fully rigid is 1.0 (default: 0.1 - 10% rigid, 90% affine).

 Prior to computing the final optimum, we try to identify if there are pairs of slices that contain wrong correspondences.
 To do this, we test for global consistency of the alignment and potentially remove pairs that differ significantly from the consensus of all the other pairs.
 There are a few parameters to adjust this process. `--ignoreQuality` ignores the amount of RANSAC inlier ratio as a way to measure their quality, otherwise it is used determine which pairwise connections to remove during global optimization (default: false). `--relativeThreshold` sets the relative threshold for dropping pairwise connections, i.e. if the pairwise error is n-times higher than the average error (default: 3.0). `--absoluteThreshold` defines the absolute error threshold for dropping pairwise connections.
 The errors of the pairwise matching process provide a reasonable number, the global error shouldn't be much higher than the pairwise errors, althought it is expected to be higher since it is a more constraint problem (default: 160.0 for slideseq).